It’s for sure that at first glance, cold water and fun do not really seem to mix...

 Believe us, if you take all the necessary precautions, dips in good old cold water will give you unexpected physical and psychological benefits!

+Not convinced?
 Let's go through the details of this clever way to look after your body (and mind)!

 THE BENEFITS OF COLD WATER